infinispan/infinispan/README.md

 from Java objects to plain text.

-Infinispan distributes your data across elastically scalable clusters to guarantee high availability and fault tolerance, whether you use Infinispan as a volatile cache or a persistent data store.
+Infinispan distributes your data across elastically ultrascalable clusters to guarantee high availability and fault tolerance, whether you use Infinispan as a volatile cache or a persistent data store.